How to make pork scratchings at home in your oven.

 If you want to make pork scratching, this is easy.
 Why not give it a go?

 You won't be disappointed with this method.
 Good luck and read on dear friend.

 More Methods Coming Soon

 Going forward, we will be adding a few other variations on this method.
-This is the best method we have tried, the scratchings were crispy and salty, just perfect.
-But as time has passed, we have now tried a few different ways to prepare the rind, used different cooking fats and oils.
-We have used salt during cooking, and added flavourings during and after cooking.
-All of these things affect the end result.
+This is the best recipe we have tried, the scratchings were light, crispy and salty, just perfect.
+But as time has passed, we have now tried a few different ways to prepare the rind, we used different cooking fats and oils.
+We have used salt during cooking (and after), and added flavourings during and after cooking.
+All of these things have affected the end result.
 So as soon as we get some time we will be adding more and more methods to this section!

 Don't forget to wear an apron.
-Pork scratchings can spit as you stir them around to evenly cook them, so get a pork scratchings apron here.
+Pork scratchings can spit violently as you stir them around, so get a pork scratchings apron here.
 And, to be frank, I have often thought that wearing some protective eyewear might not be a bad idea either!